What are cookies

 Like many websites, we use 3rd party utilities to make the website easy to use – eg pre-built themes to manage the website appearance & menus etc and search utilities to help you find content.
 Some of these utility suppliers will set their own cookies to make their software work.
 We cannot see or update their cookies.

-You can use the link below to delete cookies that have been set – relating to all sites, not just BelfastEntries.
+You can deny cookies from our website with the cookie consent facility.
+You can also use the link below to delete cookies that have been set – relating to all sites visited, not just BelfastEntries.

 The link below provides advice on the removal of cookies on each of the main browsers (Chrome, Safari, Firefox, Internet Explorer etc).